-- Generate the code. - Compile the FW4SPL source code with ninja in the console.

-- Use "ninja" if you want to compile all the applications set in CMake. - Use "ninja name\of\application" to compile only one of the applications set in CMake.
+- Generate the code. - Compile the FW4SPL source using ninja in the console: - go to the build directory (e.g. Dev\Build\Debug or Release) - Use "ninja" if you want to compile all the applications set in CMake. - Use "ninja name\of\application" to compile only one of the applications set in CMake.